 Once you have confirmed your eligibility, follow the official step-by-step guide to lodge and process your claim

-For more information on the Child Case Subsidy (CCS) and details about all the requirements, stipulations, exceptions, and more, visit: Services Australia
+For more information on the Child Care Subsidy (CCS) and details about all the requirements, stipulations, exceptions, and more, visit: Services Australia.
+If you are eligible for the CCS, in certain circumstances you may also be eligible for the Additional Child Care Subsidy (ACCS).

 Melbourne University Family Club Co-operative also welcomes applications for Nursery, Toddlers, Pre-Kinder, and Kindergarten.